bcoles/kasld/docs/architecture.md

 emitted as `SF_KASLR_RANDOMIZED` — and because the code that sets it is compiled in only under `CONFIG_RANDOMIZE_BASE`, it carries that option with it, and therefore `KERNEL_IMAGE_SIZE` and the placement of `MODULES_VADDR`.
-That is what licenses `module_base_execmem_window` on a run that has resolved no base at all, where previously only a base observed away from its compile-time default could establish the same premise.
+That is what licenses `module_base_execmem_window` on a run that has resolved no base at all;
+a base observed away from its compile-time default establishes the same premise independently.
 Read from `/sys/kernel/boot_params/data` alone: the bit is written at runtime, and the copy in the `/boot` image carries the build-time value, which is clear on every kernel.
 The orchestrator reads `SF_VIRT_KASLR_DISABLED` to set the summary's `kaslr.disabled` flag (driving the